City home of the King

 housing a collection of more than 46,000 items, including more than 2000 paintings, this museum is free to enter.
 It is best represented by 19th century British artists but includes items from as far back as the 15th century.

 A city of nearly 800,000 people in the northern English county of Yorkshire.
-On the south bank of the River Aire, It served me me well as a home base to also explore Manchester and York which are 1 hour and 25 minute train rides, respectively.
+On the south bank of the River Aire, It served me me well as a home base to also explore Manchester and York which are a 1 hour ride and a 25 minute train rides, respectively.

 Favorite Places in Leeds